tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/quality-control.md

 !!! danger "Trimming Considerations"

     - The data we are using are 2x250 V4 sequence data.
-For data that do not overlap as much (i.e. data from the V1-V2 or V3-V4 regions), please ensure that your truncation length is larger than 20 + biological.length.variation of nucleotides between the your strands.
+For data that do not overlap as much (i.e. data from the V1-V2 or V3-V4 regions), be wary that this may affect how the reads are merged later on.

 ## Trimming